radical-cybertools/SciStreams/doc/source/tutorials.rst

 Let's look at the following example.
 Let's say that we wanted to mask an image, and then look at the counts at the beam center.::

+  import numpy as np
+  from streamz import Stream
-  from SciStreams.interfaces.StreamDoc import merge, select, get_attributes, psdm, StreamDoc from SciStreams.interfaces.streams import Stream import numpy as np
+  from SciStreams.core.StreamDoc import merge, select, get_attributes, psdm, StreamDoc

   def multiply(img, mask):
       return img*mask